Table of Contents_

 Be aware that 6.5-inch wheels only provide a low amount of ground clearance, meaning they can get stuck in off-road scenarios.

 These are the most common hoverboard wheels, and as such, they offer the most versatility.
-With a weight range between 65 and 220 pounds, most people can ride these hoverboards with ease.
+With a weight range between 65 and 220 pounds, most people can easily ride these hoverboards.
 We recommend riding these types of hoverboards only on flat and smooth indoor surfaces for the best riding experience.
 Be aware that 6.5-inch wheels only provide a low amount of ground clearance, meaning they can get stuck in off-road scenarios.

 8-inch hoverboard wheels offer more versatility than their 6.5-inch counterparts, thanks to higher ground clearance and slightly faster top speeds.
 These types of self-balancing scooters can also handle higher weight capacities, so we recommend 8-inch wheels for heavier riders.
 The one downside of these wheels is the fact that they are heavier overall than smaller sizes.